kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 This error means you should check that there is at least one entry for each goal (for each row) in `resilience_matrix.csv`.

-## Appendix 1: Developing Goal Models and Setting Reference Points
+# Appendix 1: Developing Goal Models and Setting Reference Points

 Once you have determined which goals are assessed and have begun searching for data and indicators, you can start to develop goal models and set reference points.
 The decision tree of the data discovery process also applies here: first consider how goals can be tailored to your local context before you consider replicating what was done in the Global Assessments.
 It is always better to use local goal model and reference point approaches where possible.
+This section aims to provid you with goal-by-goal guidance on how to find data, pick indicators, set reference point, and develop the model, as well as guideline on how to think about pressure and resilience.
+But first, let's see some general tips before diving into the details of each goal model.

-### Developing multiple goal models at the same time
+## Developing multiple goal models at the same time

 Goals can be assessed independent of one another.
 As each goal model is developed and data gathered, it can be assessed without affecting other goals.